pkaila/gloomhaven-yass-plano3620/README.md

 4. Open the HTML file(s) in a browser and print

 **NOTE:** I have only tested these pages on Firefox.
 You might need to reduce print margins to zero in the browser to be able to print the inserts correctly.

+**NOTE:** The Status Tokens inset is still missing some icons as they were not readily available.